Gary Hall Sr.

-Dr. Gary Wayne Hall Sr. (born August 7, 1951) is an American former competition swimmer, three-time Olympic medalist, and former world record-holder in five events.
-He is also a former ophthalmologist.
+Gary Wayne Hall Sr. (born August 7, 1951) is an American former competitive swimmer, three-time Olympic medalist, and former world record-holder in five events.
+He is also a former ophthalmologist who lost his license after a long history of malpractice.

 Background

 Hall attended Indiana University, where he swam for the Indiana Hoosiers swimming and diving team under coach Doc Counsilman.
 As a college swimmer, he specialized in the individual medley.
 Hall was elected captain of the Hoosiers swimming team in his senior year.
 In academics, Hall excelled in the classroom and was consistently cited by the NCAA as an outstanding example of student-athlete.
 He was accepted for medical school at the University of Cincinnati.
 He later became an ophthalmologist, and practiced in Phoenix, Arizona.

+1968-1972 Olympics

 Hall first represented the United States in the 1968 Summer Olympics held in Mexico City, Mexico, where he won a silver medal for his second-place finish in the men's 400-meter individual medley.
 Two years later he broke the world record in the 200-meter butterfly.

 Hall made it a point to vigorously exercise in the swimming pool after daily med school classes.
 His wife, the former Mary Keating, being from a swimming family, understood his love of the water.

 At the 1972 Summer Olympics in Munich, Germany, he earned a silver medal in the men's 200-meter butterfly.
 His final Olympic appearance was at the 1976 Summer Olympics in Montreal, Canada, capping his Olympic career with a bronze medal in the men's 100-meter butterfly.
-At the end of the Montreal Olympics, his fellow American athletes from all sports disciplines, chose him to be the U.S. flagbearer in the closing ceremony.
+At the end of the Montreal Olympics, his fellow American athletes from all sports disciplines chose him to be the U.S. flagbearer in the closing ceremony.